mlxndr/p/scsai25/content.md

 ## Glasgow's choice

-* The University of Glasgow has chosen Microsoft's Copilot model (not Copilot Pro)
+* University of Glasgow has chosen Microsoft's Copilot model (not Copilot Pro)
 * [LISU offer support and information](https://gla.sharepoint.com/sites/learning-innovation/SitePages/Gen-AI-Digital-Skills-for-Generative-AI.aspx)
 * Access using the Copilot tab at [microsoft365.com](https://www.microsoft365.com/) or using the Copilot app, or the Copilot tab in Teams.
 * *When signed in with your GUID,* chats and files 'aren’t used to train models under enterprise data protection'.
 Don't use files you can't store on OneDrive.
 * 'If the process requires you to make a decision, as a general rule of thumb make sure that you are making that decision, not generative AI.'

 ---

+## Five recent advances

+* Reasoning/think-aloud
+* Web search
+* Context window increases
+* Multimodal capabilities
+* Agentive research

+--

 ## Reasoning models